Graduate Academic Requirements and Policies

 NYU Tandon School of Engineering offers several graduate advanced certificate programs in specialized subject areas for students who do not wish to enroll in a full-degree program.
 Detailed descriptions of the certificate programs are available from the responsible departments.

 Admission requirements for certificate programs are the same as those for related MS programs.
-Applicants must have a minimum undergraduate GPA of 3.0 or higher, and GREs are required from those applying for full-time study.
+Applicants must have a minimum undergraduate GPA of 3.0 or higher.
 Applicants must be admitted formally to a certificate program before beginning graduate course work.

 Depending on the program, 12 to 15 credits must be taken at NYU School of Engineering to earn a certificate, and no transfer credits for certificates are permitted.
 Courses taken for a certificate may be applied toward the future pursuit of an MS, ME, or PhD graduate degree, but not to another certificate program.
 Students must have a cumulative GPA of 3.0 in all graduate courses taken at the NYU Tandon School of Engineering to receive a certificate.